Skip to Content

 Sections 07.02 through 07.05 describe the methods for assigning workload credit for administrative responsibilities.

-1. Provost and Executive Vice President for Academic Affairs Assignment – The provost and executive vice president for Academic Affairs may approve a special assignment and leave for a faculty member, chair, director, or dean.
-With approval from the provost and executive vice president for Academic Affairs or from the university president, up to 12 workload units per semester may be granted for special assignments.
+1. Provost and EVPAA Assignment – The provost and EVPAA may approve a special assignment and leave for a faculty member, chair, director, or dean.
+With approval from the provost and EVPAA or from the university president, up to 12 workload units per semester may be granted for special assignments.

-2. Associate or Assistant Dean Assignment – Workload credit will be granted for faculty who serve as an associate or an assistant dean.
+2. * Assistant or Associate Dean Assignment – Workload credit will be granted for faculty who serve as an associate or an assistant dean.
 Resulting credit should be commensurate with the scope of duties, time and effort, and goals and expectations of the associate or assistant dean role.

-3. Chair or Director Assignment – Workload credit will be granted for chairing or directing an academic unit on the basis outlined in POLICY aapps/01.02.20 NOT FOUND Resulting credit should be commensurate with the scope of duties, time and effort, and goals and expectations of the chair or director role.
+3. * Department Chair or School Director Assignment – Workload credit will be granted for chairing or directing an academic unit.
+Resulting credit should be commensurate with the scope of duties, time and effort, and goals and expectations of the chair or director role.

-4. Coordinator or Director Assignment – Workload credit may be granted to a faculty member who coordinates or directs a center, clinic, or similar unit.
+4. * Program Coordinator or Director Assignment – Workload credit may be granted to a faculty member who coordinates or directs an academic program or a center, clinic, or similar unit.
 Resulting credit should be commensurate with the scope of duties, time and effort, and goals and expectations of the coordinator or director role.

 Sections 07.06 through 07.09 describe the methods for adjusting workload credit for professional activities and service responsibilities.